macrocosme/time_domain_astronomy_sandbox/README.rst

 This project is licensed under the terms of the GNU GPL v3+ license.
-Conditions can be found online.
+More information can be found in LICENSE.

 Copyright (c) Dany Vohl.
 2019.